CentreForDigitalHumanities/DHScrapers/goodreads/README.md

 # GoodReads scraper(s)

 Our scrapers are basically some scripts that work together to extract as many reviews for a title as possible from GoodReads.com.
 Our solution to GoodReads' limitations (e.g. 300 reviews per title per language -- at least at first sight), combines the option to filter per rating with the option to filter reviews only for the edition currently viewed.
 Reviews are extracted per edition, and if more than 300 are found for the current edition, these are collected _per rating_.
 This means that a potential 1500 reviews are extracted for each edition!
 (Well, as long as that number of reviews exists for the edition of course.)
+Please do note that GoodReads contains editions for which the language is unknown (i.e. empty).
+These editions will always be excluded, for obvious reasons.

 ## Introduction